mosip/documentation/docs/Master-Data-Services-Functionality.md

 3. Responds to the source with the appropriate message.
 4. In case of Exceptions, system triggers relevant error messages.

-### B. Fetch the requested list of reasons based on Reason Category Code and Language Code
+### Fetch the requested list of reasons based on Reason Category Code and Language Code
 Upon receiving a request to Fetch the requested List of Reasons with the required input parameters (Reason 1.
 Category Code, Language Code), the system fetches the requested List of reasons stored against the Reason Category Code and Language Code received.

 The system performs the following steps: